 If the overdose occurred as a result of using illicit drugs such as meth, cocaine, or heroin, the insurer may argue that the insured knew or should have known the risks of using such drugs, and deem the overdose as intentional, thus refusing to pay the claim.
 On the other hand, if prescription drugs prescribed by licensed physicians are involved, the death is likely to be considered accidental if the medications were taken according to the doctor’s advice and not abused.
 An overdose on prescription drugs is not straightforward.
 In some cases, life insurance companies may still refuse to pay using the drug exclusion as a reason to deny paying the death benefits.

 When a beneficiary files an ADD claim, the insurance company will request a toxicology report.
 The toxicology report usually shows the substances that were found in the insured’s body at the time of death.

 The insurance company will hire a medical expert to analyze the report.
-In some cases, the insurance company will send the report to an RN who will review it and render an opinion as to whether Oxycodone was taken according to a physician’s advice.
+In some cases, the insurance company will send the report to a registered nurse or a physician who will review it and render an opinion as to whether Oxycodone was taken according to a physician’s advice.

 The problem with this is that medical experts rarely agree on what constitutes a therapeutic range for a drug without considering other factors.
 For example:

 - What was the insured’s tolerance to the drug?

 - How long after death was the postmortem exam done?